BMW Brilliance

-BMW Brilliance (officially BMW Brilliance Automotive Ltd.) is an automobile manufacturing company headquartered in Shenyang, China and a joint venture between BMW (as majority holder) and Brilliance Auto.
-Its principal activity is the production, distribution and sale of BMW passenger cars in mainland China.
+BMW Brilliance (officially BMW Brilliance Automotive Ltd.) is an automobile manufacturing company headquartered in Shenyang, China, and a joint venture between BMW (as majority holder) and Brilliance Auto.
+Its principal activity is the production, distribution, and sale of BMW passenger cars in mainland China.

-The BMW Brilliance Zinoro all-electric crossover, based on the BMW X1 (E84), is the first product of BMW Brilliance’s new brand and the first new energy vehicle (NEV) from a Chinese premium manufacturer.
-Since early 2014 the Zinoro 1E is available for leasing only in Beijing and Shanghai.
+The BMW Brilliance Zinoro all-electric crossover, based on the BMW X1 (E84), is the first product of BMW Brilliance's brand and the first new energy vehicle (NEV) from a Chinese premium manufacturer.
+Since early 2014, the Zinoro 1E is available for leasing only in Beijing and Shanghai.

 History

 On 27 March 2003 BMW and Brilliance Auto agreed to form a joint venture to produce BMW cars for the Chinese market, with BMW holding a 50 per cent stake, Brilliance Auto 40.5 per cent and the Shenyang municipal government 9.5 per cent.
 BMW and Brilliance agreed to invest an initial €450 million (US$483 million) in the venture.
 The first Chinese-made BMW, a BMW 325, was sold in October 2003.

 In April 2009 BMW Brilliance announced that it would construct a second automobile assembly plant in China.
 Construction of the plant began in Shenyang in June 2010, with a planned cost of US$73.53 million and a production capacity of 100,000 units.
 Production at the plant began in May 2012.

 In January 2011 BMW Brilliance announced that it would begin Chinese production of a BMW 5 series electric hybrid car later that year.

 In 2013, BMW Brilliance opened a research and development centre.
-It was expanded in 2020, making it BMW’s largest R&D centre outside of Germany.
+It was expanded in 2020, making it BMW's largest R&D centre outside of Germany.

 In October 2018, BMW announced that it would increase its stake from 50% to 75%, making BMW the first foreign carmaker to take majority control of its joint venture in China.

 In February 2022, BMW acquired a majority 75% stake in BMW Brilliance with Brilliance indirectly owning the remaining 25% of the company.